Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Results

 More explicitly

 The above is a change of measure from the standard, isotropic Gaussian $d\gss$ with covariance $\Id$, to an anisotropic Gaussian with covariance $\Sig$.
 Hence, we can follow the same reasoning as in the proof of Theorem \ref{thm1}, except with a random vector $\Yv \in \RR^{2\Lambda}$ drawn from the altered normal distribution $\Yv \sim \NN(0, \Sig)$.
 Notice that in \eqref{LinGibbsApprox} the normalization constant $\Zpart$ has dropped out, which can be seen by simply taking $\phi \equiv 1$ as the test function.
+Also, note that $\sigma_k$ is bounded above and below

-Mirroring the proof of Theorem \ref{thm1}, we fix an arbitrary location $x$ and consider the vector of basis functions $\Bv \in \RR^{2\Lambda}$ from \eqref{Bv}, which has corresponding microstate
+Mirroring the proof of Theorem \ref{thm1}, we fix an arbitrary location $\xc$ and consider the vector of basis functions $\Bv \in \RR^{2\Lambda}$ from \eqref{Bv}, which has corresponding microstate

 where $\Yv \sim \NN(0, \Sig)$.
 The scalar product $\Bhat \dotp \Yv$ is a finite sum of independent normal random variables (though not identically distributed) and hence is a normal variable \cite{Varadhan2001}.
 Considering the scalar random variable